 - 1998 Syurpriz ot Ally Pugachevy (Surprise from Alla Pugacheva) - tribute

-- Ceiling Banger: main character in one of the songs who can't sleep because of a party on a upper floor.
+- Ceiling Banger: The main character in one of her songs can't sleep because of a party going on in the apartment above.

 - Cover Version: Pugacheva had covered two Vladimir Vysotsky's songs.